mcrco/obsidian/AP HG/Political Geography/States and Nations.md

-**Political Geography**: study of political organization of the world
+created the Berlin Conference in Africa, they created colonies and shaped their economiDepay**Political Geography**: study of political organization of the world

 **State**: politcally organized territory with a permanent population, defined territory, and government